-Chapter 10-100: The University of California Organization
+Chapter 10-100: Organizational Components of the University of California

 The University of California is a statewide institution comprised of numerous organizational components, including the Office of the President, ten campuses, the Lawrence Berkeley Laboratory (operated by the University on behalf of the U.S. Department of Energy), five teaching hospitals, and numerous statewide research, training, and public service programs.
 The interactions among these University components and with external organizations are diverse and complex.
 For University personnel to carry out their University contract and grant administration responsibilities effectively and efficiently, it is important that they understand the University's organization, its operations and the relationships among the many organizational components.